pavangk7/gitlab-com-database-testing/README.md

 By using thin-clone technology provided by postgres.ai, the dataset used is very close to actual GitLab.com production.
 This allows us to analyze migrations and their behavior on the actual dataset, before merging code.

+For reference, the project is mirrored to the [ops.gitlab.net](https://ops.gitlab.net/gitlab-com/database-team/migration-testing) instance.
+We execute CI pipelines on this instance only.

 ## Architecture

 ### Components